 Netsh

-Netsh is a command-line tool that allows you to configure and monitor network settings on Windows systems.
+Netsh is a command-line tool for configuring and monitoring network settings on Windows systems.
 It provides a wide range of functionality, from configuring network adapters to managing firewall settings.

 netsh firewall add portopening TCP 80 "HTTP"